 Until It Blazes is dedicated to Kathy Supové with love and thanks.

-There are four recordings of Until It Blazes currently available; all are performed on guitar.
+There are four studio recordings of Until It Blazes currently available; all are performed on guitar.
 Here is Giacomo Baldelli’s 2018 recording, which is preceded by Kate Soper performing the text.
 Here is Giacomo Fiore’s recording; here is Emanuele Forni’s; and here is Seth Josel’s.
 As you prepare to play the piece, you might also want to listen to my original keyboard version.

 Until It Blazes is part of my ongoing project A Book of Days.
-You can go to April 15th to hear a live performance by Derek Johnson in Seattle in February 2020.
+You can go to April 15th to hear and see Al Cerulo’s 2020 glockenspiel version.